raspberrypilearning/raspberry-pi-command/en/step_3.md

 --- task ---
 Now it's easy to add more lines to your script.

-Add another line to the end of your script:
+Add another line to the beginning of your script:

 ```bash
 echo "Welcome to $HOSTNAME"